xcube-dev/xcube/docs/source/cli/xcube_serve.rst

 and therefore does not have to be a fancy human-readable name.

 *Title* [optional]
-should be understandable for humans and this is the title that will be displayed within the viewer for the dataset selection.
-If the dataset metadata contains a metadata key title its value is used.
+should be understandable for humans.
+This title that will be displayed within the viewer for the dataset selection.
+If omitted, the key title from the dataset metadata will be used.
+If that is missing too, the identifier will be used.

 *BoundingBox* [optional]
 may be set in order to restrict the region which is served from a certain datacube.
 The